sburns/pycon-2015-compendium/README.md

 Just because I wanted a list of all the talks with links where possible to the videos.

-Still a work-in-progress: notably need to add Saturday and Sunday :)
+Still a work-in-progress: notably need to add Sunday :)

 ## Friday